setms/book/docs/engineering-process/analysis.md

 In an ideal world, we'd store artifacts in files that are both human and machine-readable.
 Stage-specific compilers verify the links between artifacts to ensure the system is complete and correct.
-Making the file formats machine-readable may mean humans needs specific editors to work with the files.
+Making the file formats machine-readable may mean humans need dedicated editors to work with the files.